What Is the VA Rating for Tinnitus?

 What Does a 10% Rating Mean in Dollars?

 A 10% VA disability rating for tinnitus pays $180.42 per month as of 2026 rates.
-That works out to $2,165 annually in tax-free compensation.
+That works out to over $2,100 annually in tax-free compensation.
 While this might not seem like a lot, it can add up significantly over time — and more importantly, it acknowledges your service-connected condition.
+Check va.gov for the most up-to-date amounts.

 Proving Your Tinnitus Is Service-Connected